This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is asthma diagnosed?

 Your healthcare provider will examine you and listen to your lungs.
 He or she will ask how often you have symptoms and what makes them worse.
-Tell him if you have trouble sleeping, exercising, or doing other activities due to shortness of breath.
-He will ask about your allergies and past colds, and if anyone in your family has allergies or asthma.
+Tell him or her if you have trouble sleeping, exercising, or doing other activities because of shortness of breath.
+Your provider will ask about your allergies and past colds, and if anyone in your family has allergies or asthma.
 Tell your healthcare provider about medicines you take, including over-the-counter drugs and herbal supplements.
 You may need a chest x-ray to check for lung problems, or a lung function test.
 Lung function tests show how well you can breathe.

 How is asthma treated?

-- Medicines decrease inflammation, open airways, and make it easier to breathe.
+- Medicines may be used to decrease inflammation, open airways, and make it easier to breathe.
 Medicines may be inhaled, taken as a pill, or injected.
 Short-term medicines relieve your symptoms quickly.
 Long-term medicines are used to prevent future asthma attacks.
 Other medicines may be needed if your regular medicines are not able to prevent attacks.

 - Allergy testing may find allergies that trigger an asthma attack.
 You may need allergy shots or medicine to control allergies that make your asthma worse.

 How can I manage my symptoms and prevent future attacks?

 - Follow your Asthma Action Plan (AAP).
 This is a written plan that you and your healthcare provider create.
 It explains which medicine you need and when to change doses if necessary.
 It also explains how you can monitor symptoms and use a peak flow meter.
 The meter measures how well your lungs are working.